apache/cloudstack-documentation/source/adminguide/storage.rst

 VMware Volume Snapshot Performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you take a snapshot of a data or root volume on VMware, CloudStack
+When you take a Snapshot of a data or root volume on VMware, CloudStack
 uses an efficient storage technique to improve performance.

-A snapshot is not immediately exported from vCenter to a mounted NFS
+A Snapshot is not immediately exported from vCenter to a mounted NFS
 share and packaged into an OVA file format.
 This operation would consume
 time and resources.
 Instead, the original file formats (e.g., VMDK)
 provided by vCenter are retained.
 An OVA file will only be created as
 needed, on demand.
 To generate the OVA, CloudStack uses information in a
 properties file (\*.ova.meta) which it stored along with the original
-snapshot data.
+Snapshot data.

 .. note::
    For upgrading customers: This process applies only to newly created
-   snapshots after upgrade to CloudStack 4.2.
+   Snapshots after upgrade to CloudStack 4.2.
 Snapshots that have already
    been taken and stored in OVA format will continue to exist in that
    format, and will continue to work as expected.